Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 * Even though all the Tamriel Data races are available to choose from during character creation, it’s best to stick to the vanilla races from the base game if you want to minimize the chances of your playthrough bugging out.
 The new races haven’t been tested enough and are likely to run into issues sooner or later.

 * If you get a giant transparent box on the left side of the screen when you first start - open the Options menu while ingame > go to the scripts tab > select Buff Timers and click on the box next to Show Buff Borders to disable it.
 Once you create a character re-enable it later to adjust the box's location to your liking.

-Or disable it entirely if you're not fond of it
+* The SSGI shaders can be a bit performance heavy so disable them in shader settings if needed, pressing F2 while in-game will bring up the post processing menu.

+* Important texture replacers and replacers with plugins have been separated and placed under Misc Textures, now you can safely disable all the mods under the TexturePacks category to get some performance gain if needed.

 ---

 *Check the Scripts tab after you create a character to enable/disable or set key bindings for mods according to your liking, notably the following* -